-I always enjoy a delicious Thanksgiving Turkey, but let’s be honest, when it comes to a perfect Thanksgiving feast it’s all about the sides.
-From traditional and comforting to light and healthy, here you’ll find a collection of the BEST Thanksgiving Side Dishes, appetizers, cocktails, and a few desserts to guarantee an amazing Thanksgiving feast this year…and years to come.
+When it comes to a perfect Thanksgiving feast it’s all about the side dishes.
+From traditional and comforting to light and healthy, here you’ll find a collection of the BEST Thanksgiving Side Dishes, appetizers, cocktails, and desserts, plus tips and tricks to guarantee an amazing Thanksgiving feast this year…and years to come.

 After discovering this whole new world of delicious holiday side dishes, I decided it was time to cook (and try) them all – not exaggerating at all here (wink wink).

 Here is my collection of classic side dishes, healthier alternatives, personal creations, and everything in between.

 A side dish is sometimes referred to as a side order, or simply a side.
 It is a food or recipe that accompanies the main course or entreé.

 In the case of Thanksgiving, the main course is typically a big fat turkey.
 Christmas, on the other hand, you’ll see a greater variety of entreés including ham, prime rib or roast beef tenderloin, salmon, and, of course, the traditional turkey dinner.

 In any case, side dishes complement the flavors of your main course while also providing variety in flavor and texture to the meal as a whole.
 Because let’s be honest, who would get super excited about a few slices of plain turkey on their plate?

 How Many Sides Should I Really Make?